-Before our country was hit by the pandemic all those months ago, the only real stress that came with visiting the doctor was taking the day off from work.
-These days, however, people have to decide between checking up on their health and running the risk of catching COVID-19.
-While doctors’ offices and emergency rooms are doing their best to keep their areas sanitized and clean, there is always the risk that a COVID positive person has recently visited, leaving you in a risky position.
-So, how can people seek medical help in this age of COVID-19, especially following a serious accident?
+Before our country was hit by the pandemic all those months ago, the only real stress that came with visiting the doctor was taking time off from work.
+These days, however, people have to decide between checking on their health and running the risk of catching COVID-19.
+While doctors’ offices and emergency rooms are doing their best to keep their areas sanitized and clean, there is always the risk that a COVID positive person had recently visited, leaving you in a risky position.
+So, how can people safely seek medical help in this age of COVID-19, especially following a serious accident?

 The Age of Virtual Visits

 Currently, most doctors are scheduling preliminary virtual visits with their patients before approving them for an in-person visit.
-These Telehealth video calls allow the doctor to discuss the patient’s symptoms and concerns and determine if a visit is truly necessary or if the doctor already has enough information to make a medical diagnosis and decision.
-These meetings can help hospitals, clinics, and doctor’s offices maximize their efficiency while minimizing the amount of resources they use each day.
-Instead of having to constantly sanitize a room or wasting testing equipment, the doctor can meet with a patient virtually do discuss a diagnosis or renew a prescription.
+These Telehealth video calls allow the doctor to discuss the patient’s symptoms and concerns and determine if an in-person visit is truly necessary or if the doctor already has enough information to make a medical diagnosis and treatment plan.
+These telehealth meetings can help hospitals, clinics, and doctor’s offices maximize their efficiency while minimizing the number of resources they use each day.
+Instead of having to constantly sanitize a room or testing equipment, the doctor can meet with a patient virtually to discuss a diagnosis or renew a prescription.

-However, it can put some patients in a tricky position.
-While you can certainly evaluate your own symptoms without any tests, your doctor may interpret the reported symptoms incorrectly.
-For example, symptoms like coughing, a stuffed nose, and aches in the body could be just allergies, the flu, or even minor COVID-19 symptoms.
-Without tests, there is no sure way to know, and a doctor may decide to trust their gut over asking you to come in in order to be tested.
+However, not seeing a doctor in person can put some patients in a tricky position.
+While you can certainly relay to your doctor your symptoms, your doctor may interpret the reported symptoms incorrectly.
+For example, symptoms like coughing, a stuffed nose, and body aches could be allergies, the flu, or even minor COVID-19 symptoms.
+Without tests, there is no sure way to know, and a doctor may decide to wait and see over asking you to come for testing.

 While a virtual visit should be the first step to seeing your doctor, if you are worried that the meeting simply didn’t go in-depth enough, do not fear voicing that to your doctor.
 Your health is incredibly important.
 While there are some high risks in visiting a doctor’s office right now, there may also be some risks in waiting to see your general practitioner.